physical-computation/Conventions/README-CCodingConventions.md

 19. For projects that use the `libflex` library (https://github.com/phillipstanleymarbell/libflex), except for temporary debugging statements, all console output statements should use `flexprint`.
 This allows us to buffer print statements and makes the web interface/demos and other deployments possible.
 Errors go into the buffer `Fperr` and informational output (almost everything that is not an error) goes into `Fpinfo`.
 We sometimes have additional dedicated buffers to isolate certain outputs.

+20. Avoid _magic numbers_ (unnamed constants inline in code).
+Any integer constants used in code should be in an enum (see enum entry naming guidelines above).

-20. Here is a long example from the Noisy compiler:
+21. Here is a long example from the Noisy compiler:
 ```c
 /*
  *	kNoisyIrNodeType_PmoduleDecl